ieeefiu/robot2015/etch_a_sketch/README.md

 - add a check to see if the cursor is going to move out of bounds
 - get some servos that aren't made of garbage
+- actually make this thing work on an etch-a-sketch